lycheeverse/lychee/README.md

-    -m, --max-redirects <max-redirects>        Maximum number of allowed redirects [default: 10] -X, --method <method>                      Request method [default: get] -o, --output <output>                      Output file of status report -s, --scheme <scheme>                      Only test links with the given scheme (e.g. https) -T, --threads <threads>                    Number of threads to utilize.
+    -m, --max-redirects <max-redirects>        Maximum number of allowed redirects [default: 10] -X, --method <method>                      Request method [default: get] -o, --output <output>                      Output file of status report -s, --scheme <scheme>...
+Only test links with the given schemes (e.g. http and https) -T, --threads <threads>                    Number of threads to utilize.
 Defaults to number of cores available to the system
     -t, --timeout <timeout>                    Website timeout from connect to response finished [default: 20]